 Within the CMMC environment, Registered Provider Organizations (RPOs) are organizations that have been authorized by the CMMC Accreditation Body (CMMC-AB) to offer guidance, recommendations, and consultations to clients about CMMC and its requirements.
-Entrust Solutions is proud to be an RPO with the ability to provide preparedness services, such as consulting, advice, and pre-assessment readiness reviews for CMMC levels 1 through 3, to clients that hope to obtain CMMC certification in the future.
+Sentient Digital is proud to be an RPO with the ability to provide preparedness services, such as consulting, advice, and pre-assessment readiness reviews for CMMC levels 1 through 3, to clients that hope to obtain CMMC certification in the future.

 Our services can help ensure the networks of third-party contractors are cyber hygienic enough to earn CMMC certification and successfully win future government contracts.
 Our efforts related to CMMC also demonstrate our ongoing commitment to strong cybersecurity and exceptional security capabilities.